re-nanashi/computer-sci/README.md

 ## What is it for ?

-✅ Serves as a repository for all my computer science ventures and code.
+✅ Serves as a repository for ossu's core programming courses.

 ✅ Will also serve as a journal to reflect on.